 They're usually suited for use in any type of water environment.
 In fact, some high-end sunglasses feature unique water-shedding hydrophobic coating.
 This coating ensures you have the best experience in any sort of water activity, including swimming, lake fishing, fly-fishing, and deep-sea fishing.

-You’ll find that fishing sunglasses are equipped with polarized lenses and photochromatic lenses.
+You’ll find that fishing sunglasses are equipped with polarised lenses and photochromatic lenses.
 These sunglasses are capable of automatically darkening or lightening the lens based on the intensity of light in your surroundings.

 They also boast a high definition vision.
 This is one of the attributes that set most fishing sunglasses apart from other sunglasses on the market.
 You may also find fishing sunglasses that are equipped with an effective magnetic protective shield.